thejimmyg/django-docker-template/README.md

 ## Potential Improvements

 * The current set up causes an infinite redirect if you register as a normal user and then try to access Wagtail or the Django admin.
 It should probably give an error message instead.
 * Nginx could perform the redirect to www. rather than Django?
+(The redirect is now configured with the `PREPEND_WWW` environment vairbale).